mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-lifesciences.md

     - Storage Object Creator

 !!! tip "Congratulations!"
-    You have created a project, enabled the necessary Google APIs, created a bucket and a JSON file containing required credentials.
+    You have created a project, enabled the necessary Google APIs, created a bucket, and created a JSON file with the required credentials.
 You are now ready to set up a new compute environment in Tower.

 ## Configure Tower